 - Acute myeloid leukaemia

-- High risk Myelodysplastic syndrome (more than 10% of your bone marrow is made up of immature cells called blasts)
+- High risk myelodysplastic syndrome (MDS) - this means that more than 10% of your bone marrow is made up of immature cells called blasts)

 As well as the above all of the following apply.
 You